freemansoft/pi-ethernet-gadget/README.md

 Windows Powershell scripts and automation for building and configuring Raspberry Pi (Zero W) as an Ethernet Gadget.
 This means you can write a new Raspberry Pi Image and configure it for as a USB Network device and configure Wi-Fi before installing the card into a Raspberry Pi and starting it.

-This _Powershell_ script configures a freshly created Raspberry Pi bootable SD card to appear as private network when plugged into a computer over USB.
+This _Powershell_ script configures a freshly created Raspberry Pi bootable SD card to appear as a private network when plugged into a computer over USB.
 This means you can configure the USB network and Wi-Fi for a brand new Raspberry Pi without logging into the box to do it.
 You get full network connectivity and tooling for working with a Raspberry Pi that would not otherwise be on a network.

 I build this using PowerShell because my base laptop is a windows machine.